Spectral Analysis for Semantic Segmentation with Applications on Feature Truncation and Weak Annotation: Proposed Spectral Analysis

-Let $Y(t,c)$ denote the segmentation logits produced by a semantic segmentation network and $B(t,c)$ denote the groundtruth annotation, in which $c$ and $t$ are indexes for the object class and image pixel respectively.
+Let $Y(t,c)$ denote the segmentation logits produced by a semantic segmentation network and $B(t,c)$ denote the groundtruth annotation, in which $c$ and $t$ are indexes of the object class and image pixel of the input. respectively.
 The commonly-used objective function for learning semantic segmentation, cross-entropy (CE), can be written as